nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 pipeline engine executes only nodes whose input parameters or contents of input files have changed.
 This eliminates redundant execution.

-Nipype is an Python-based open-source project (http://nipy.sf.net/nipype).
-Python is a freely-available, high-level language accessible to both programmers and non-programmers and has extensive scientific computation capabilities.
+Nipype is available on Sourceforge (http://nipy.sf.net/nipype).
+It is written in Python because of its free-availability, high-level language features accessible to both programmers and non-programmers and extensive scientific computation capabilities.
 Nipype is documented using a light-weight markup language called Restructured Text, from which print-quality HTML and PDF documentation are generated using the Sphinx Python application.
 The source code is tested using the Nose Python testing framework to ensure robustness and to allow for easier code maintenance.
-Nipype is released frequently to provide users with prompt bug fixes and feature updates, has a release cycle of two months and is available as part of NeuroDebian (http://www.neurodebian.org) and therefore as part of any Debian derivatives (e.g., Ubuntu).
+Nipype is released frequently to provide users with prompt bug fixes and feature updates, has a release cycle of two months and is available as part of NeuroDebian (http://www.neurodebian.org) and as part of any Debian derivatives (e.g., Ubuntu).

 * Fig 2: `SPM FreeSurfer pipeline <http://dl.dropbox.com/u/363467/fs_spm_graph.dot.png>`_